Collaborative Service Management sharpens IT performance at Derby College

 Love notes for Hornbill Service Manager

 During the demonstration at the HUG, Shamaila and Neil made notes for later comparison.
 Hornbill Service Manager clearly made an impression; Shamaila called them "Love Notes" because she loved the simple, modern interface and richness of the functionality.
 They particularly liked that Hornbill Service Manager was a true SaaS application, and were keen to pursue this, as many educational institutions are now adopting SaaS.
-The visit to the HUG gave Neil all the confidence he needed to sponsor the project and progress to a 30-day trial.

 A fantastic, well-organised 30-day trial and switch-on